tandog42/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  seen there wasd a 500 code, i then looked in my rails console and seen i was getting a NameError from my ToysController::Toys.
+I then went to my create action and seen that it was Toys instead of Toy

 - Update the number of likes for a toy

   - How I debugged:
+i got a unexpected end of json input.
+I then went into my Toy controller and noticed the  update action was not rendering to responce in json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I dont remember status code but when i looked in my rails console i got an error saying no route found so i went into config/routes and noticed there wasnt a destory route